Emmaus City Church

 Aches

-Where do I encounter the brokenness of the world?
+Where do I encounter brokenness in the world?

 Anchors